jcbhmr/ezmdpage/README.md

 }
 ```

-💡 You can also use a custom suffix like `.ezmd.html` or something if you have
+💡 You can also use a custom suffix like `.ezmdpage.html` or something if you
-other non-ezmd HTML content in your workspace too.
+have other non-ezmdpage HTML content in your workspace too.

 ⚛️ To get proper syntax highlighting in VS Code, you'll need to configure it to
 use its Markdown mode for `.html` files.
 You can do this by adding this to your